PeyoteCoyote/Roam/roam/notes.md

 ###How does Matching work if we go with Scenario 2?

-  BoundingBox Function determines the bounding box area.
+  createGeoFence Function determines the bounding box area.
 Our matches have to be inside this area